Artists of the Tudor court: Isolation and iconography

 Much energy was also expended on decorative painting of fixtures and fittings, often of a very temporary nature.
-In theory the "Serjeant Painters" of the King, a lower rank of painter, did most of this, probably to the designs of the more elevated "King's Painters" (or Queen's), but it is clear that they too spent time on this, as did court artists all over Europe (see Royal Entry).
+In theory the "Serjeant Painters" of the king, a lower rank of painter, did most of this, probably to the designs of the more elevated "King's Painters" (or Queen's), but it is clear that they too spent time on this, as did court artists all over Europe (see Royal Entry).
 There was also the Master of the Revels, whose Office was responsible for festivals and tournaments, and no doubt called upon the artists and Serjeant Painters for assistance.

 Jewellery and metalwork were regarded as extremely important, and far more was spent on them than on painting.
 Holbein produced many spectacular designs for now-vanished table ornaments in precious metals, and Hilliard was also a practising goldsmith.
 The main artistic interests of Henry VIII were music, building palaces and tapestry, of which he had over 2,000 pieces, costing far more than he ever spent on painters.
-The Flemish set with the Story of Abraham still at Hampton Court Palace is one grand set from late in his reign.
+The Flemish set of The Story of Abraham still at Hampton Court Palace is one grand set from late in his reign.

 Elizabeth spent far less, hardly building anything herself, but took a personal interest in painting, keeping her own collection of miniatures locked away, wrapped in paper on which she wrote the names of the sitter.
 She is reputed to have had paintings of her burnt that did not match the iconic image she wished to be shown.

 The most progressive and spectacular palace of the Tudor period, Nonsuch Palace, begun by Henry VIII in 1538 a little way south of London, was covered inside and out with prodigious quantities of figurative sculpted stucco reliefs – the whole scheme covered over 2,000 square metres (21,000 sq ft).
 There was also probably much decorative painting.
-As for the similar work at the Château de Fontainebleau, which Nonsuch was certainly intended to compete with, and outshine, Italians were brought in to provide authentic Mannerist work, however much the general plan remains English.
+As for the similar work at the Palace of Fontainebleau, which Nonsuch was certainly intended to compete with, and outshine, Italians were brought in to provide authentic Mannerist work, however much the general plan remains English.
 The scattered fragments and images that have survived suggest that the awestruck accounts of visitors were not exaggerated.